 Senate Committees are specialized groups within the regular Senate that allow Senators to focus on key subjects related to governance and other essential functions within this branch of ASUCI.
 A senator shall always be a part of at least ONE committee and are expected to carry out the functions detailed within that committee.
-The four main, permanent committees that are a part of all Senates are: the Rules Committee, the Finance Committee, the Public Info Committee, and the Advocacy Committee.
+The four main, permanent committees that are a part of all Sessions of the Senate are:

 Please read “Senate Standing Committee Duties” to learn more about their specific roles in Senate.